chef/chef-web-docs/chef_master/source/api_automate.rst

 /compliance/search/profiles
 ---------------------------
-Get operates in two different scenarios for this endpoint.
+Get operates in two different scenarios for this endpoint:
-   1. searching for profiles by applying all filters and parameters listed in Parameters (below)
+   1. Searching for profiles by applying all filters and parameters listed in the table below
-   2. searching for just one profile by it's :profile_id
+   2. Searching for just one profile by its ``:profile_id``

 The endpoint has the following methods: ``GET``.